URSec/CheckedC-Tutorial-PLDI22/3c/tiny-bignum-c/DEMO.md

 }
 ```

 Here the `_Assume_bounds_cast` is telling the compiler to simply _assume_ that `str2` (an alias for `str`) is at least as long as `count(len)`.
 This is not a crazy assumption: This is what `strlen` is supposed to do!
-The Checked C compiler should soon be able to verify this.
+(The Checked C compiler should be able to verify this; it is a feature in progress.)

 Now the code compiles without warnings.
 You can run the tests by typing `make test`.
-We <a href="https://github.com/correctcomputation/checkedc-tiny-bignum-c/commit/88fcaca0142a5ec622d49610b6f55974b38049c9" data-commit-subject="migrate bignum_from_string">commit these changes</a> with the message "manual commit: migrate bignum_from_string".
+We <a href="https://github.com/secure-sw-dev/checkedc-tiny-bignum-c/commit/d568a2c807cfb949fe6af9d1edcde8697d890a44" data-commit-subject="migrate bignum_from_string">commit these changes</a> with the message "manual commit: migrate bignum_from_string".

 <details>
   <summary>What if I don't want to assume <tt>strlen</tt>'s connection to its parameter's bounds?</summary>